-- 1.13The fundamental objective in considering affordability of the Authority's Investment Plan is to ensure that the total capital investment of the Authority remains within sustainable limits, and in particular to consider the impact on the "bottom line" and hence Council Tax and Housing rents.
-Affordability is ultimately determined by a judgement on acceptable Council Tax or housing rent levels. - 1.14 In considering the affordability of its Investment Plan, the Authority is required to consider all the resources that are currently available, and estimated for the future, together with the totality of the Investment Plan, revenue income and revenue expenditure forecasts for the forthcoming year and following two years (as a minimum).
+- 1.13 The fundamental objective in considering affordability of the Authority's Investment Plan is to ensure that the total capital investment of the Authority remains within sustainable limits, and in particular to consider the impact on the "bottom line" and hence Council Tax and Housing rents.
+Affordability is ultimately determined by a judgement on acceptable Council Tax or housing rent levels. - 1.14 In considering the affordability of its Investment Plan, the Authority is required to consider all the resources that are currently available and estimated for the future, together with the totality of the Investment Plan, revenue income and revenue expenditure forecasts for the forthcoming year and following two years (as a minimum).
 The Authority is also required to consider known significant variations beyond this timeframe.
-This requires the development of rolling
+This requires the development of rolling revenue forecasts as well as capital expenditure plans.
+In line with the Financial Plan and the Investment Plan, four-year forecasts have been provided for the prudential indicators.

-- revenue forecasts as well as capital expenditure plans.
-In line with the Financial Plan, three-year forecasts have been provided for the prudential indicators. - 1.15 When considering affordability, risk is an important factor to be considered.
-Risk analysis and management strategies should be taken into account. - 1.16 Looking ahead for a three year period, the following are key prudential indicators of affordability: - the ratio of financing costs to net revenue stream for both the Housing Revenue Account (HRA) and non-HRA services; and - the incremental impact on council tax and housing rents.
-The scope for increases in both these elements is governed by the Government's ability to limit increases.
+- 1.15 When considering affordability, risk is an important factor to be considered.
+Risk analysis and management strategies should be taken into account. - 1.16 Looking ahead for a four year period, the following is a key prudential indicator of affordability: - the ratio of financing costs to net revenue stream for both the Housing Revenue Account (HRA) and non-HRA services.